Create a SAML identity provider in IAM - AWS Identity and Access Management

 After you create a SAML provider, you must create one or more IAM roles.
 A role is an identity in AWS that doesn't have its own credentials (as a user does).
 But in this context, a role is dynamically assigned to a federated user that is authenticated by your organization's IdP.
 The role permits your organization's IdP to request temporary security credentials for access to AWS.
 The policies assigned to the role determine what the federated users are allowed to do in AWS.
 To create a role for SAML federation, see Creating a role for a third-party Identity Provider (federation).

-1. Before you can create an IAM SAML identity provider, you need the SAML metadata document that you get from the IdP.
+• Get the SAML metadata document from your IdP.
 This document includes the issuer's name, expiration information, and keys that can be used to validate the SAML authentication response (assertions) that are received from the IdP.
-To generate the metadata document, use the identity management software your organization uses as its IdP.
-For instructions on how to configure many of the available IdPs to work with AWS, including how to generate the required SAML metadata document, see Integrating third-party SAML solution providers with AWS.
+To generate the metadata document, use the identity management software provided by your external IdP.

 Important